EthanTheMathmo/simExcel/README.md

 * Decision variables.
 Implement some sort of optimisation features. (e.g. stochastic gradient descent etc)
 * More complicated flow simulation
 * request a feature button
+* Default value ribbon for the cell values ribbon.